Baton twirling: Description

-Baton twirling requires specific knowledge of how to manipulate the baton and where to hold the baton.
-The baton can be described as a rod, usually a lightweight metal such as aluminum, with weighted, resilient ends, typically rubber.
+The baton can be described as a rod, usually a lightweight metal such as aluminum, with weighted, resilient ends, typically rubber stoppers.
 The baton's rubber ends attach to the rod and can be replaced.
-On one end, there is a large tip that is called the ball.
-On the other end, there is a small tip simply called the tip.
+On one end, there is a large tip called the ball.
+On the other end, there is a small tip called the tip.
 The baton must be balanced at its center point.

 The rod can be one of several thicknesses.
 Thicker, heavier rods are said to be better for rolling, while thinner ones are better for finger rolls.
 The rubber ends can have different designs or weights depending on the manufacturer.
-Common types are the star, tulip and simple round tips.
+Common types are the star, tulip, and simple round tips.

 The length of the baton from tip to tip should be one inch longer than the distance from the user's armpit to the tip of the user's middle finger.
 The baton is manipulated from three positions, depending on the trick: from the ball, one hand from the tip, and mostly from the center of the baton.

-The rod of the baton wrapped with tape, either for decoration or for added grip, using tape specially employed for that purpose.
+The baton rod is wrapped with tape for decoration or added grip, using tape specially employed for that purpose.
 The tape can be anything from electrical tape to tennis tape.

-In addition to twirling baton(s), twirlers are known for manipulating multiple pieces of equipment including fire baton(s), machetes, fire machetes, hoop baton, streamer, flag baton, swing baton, rifle, lighted baton, double flag baton, and sabers.
-All equipment that is used by twirlers of the NBTA, USTA, and WBTF are show quality pieces of equipment that are engineered to be easily manipulated in a twirling routine.
-Therefore, the rifle, sabre, and machetes are not real weapons, as they are props created specifically for twirling.
+In addition to twirling baton(s), twirlers are known for manipulating multiple pieces of equipment, including fire baton(s), machetes, fire machetes, hoop batons, streamers, flag batons, swing batons, rifle, lighted batons, double flag baton, glow batons, and sabers.

+All equipment used by twirlers of the NBTA, USTA, and WBTF is show-quality equipment engineered to be easily manipulated in a twirling routine.
+Therefore, the rifle, saber, and machetes are not real weapons but props created specifically for twirling.
 However, fire batons are, in fact, real flaming batons.
 The twirler will soak the ends of the fire batons overnight in a flammable substance, commonly kerosene, tiki oil, or gasoline.
-After the ends have finished soaking, it is important that the twirler shakes off any excess liquid.
+After the ends are soaked, the twirler must shake off any excess liquid.
 Finally, the ends of the baton can be set on fire using a lighter.
-After the twirler has finished performing, the flames can be put out through tossing the baton very fast and hard or by placing it in a fire blanket.
+After the twirler has finished performing, the flames can be put out by tossing the baton very fast or placing it in a fire blanket.